 ‘81 Austerities’ is a collection of poems by Sam Riviere published electronically in installments from 12th May 2011.
 The poems are organized into 9 titled parts, each containing 9 poems.
 The brief is to publish a passive/aggressive response to the ‘austerity measures’ implemented by the Coalition government in the UK in the wake of the 2007 financial crisis.
 The collection aims to apply such ‘cuts’ to poetry itself, experiencing this deprivation primarily on the levels of sentiment, structure, and subject matter.
 The collection is presented according to 8 selected themes, which are distributed evenly over 9 sections: 1) poetry about poems/the poet/ the poetry 'world' 2) pornography; spam appropriations/being an AV girl 3) death; the deaths of some famous people 4) the modern; particularly the connectivity between poetry and advertising 5) longing; wanting specific people/things 6) Dramatis Personae; wanting to be, or being somebody else 7) encounters 8) names.

-Here the poet discusses his this collection; its form & content:'Austerity' was named the word of the year by Merriam-Webster in 2010.
+'Austerity' was named the word of the year by Merriam-Webster in 2010.
 The word originally describes, "dryness, harshness, sourness, tartness, bitterness", & especially "making the tongue dry".
 The present use is figurative: "stern, severe, very simple".
 This idea of harshness & 'dryness on the tongue' seemed like a good indicator for the tone of a 'response' in poetry to an 'age of austerity'.

 Leonard Cohen has a quote ("deprivation is the mother of poetry") that I basically decided to take literally.
 I thought maybe the aggression expressed towards the arts via funding cuts etc might be a good provocation towards writing & general activity… it might make it more urgent or necessary or something.